partha-techsophy/spring-cloud-gateway-oauth2/README.md

 # Springcloud gateway with OAuth2 integration

-In this sample project we will learn
+This project demonestartes the following

 * How to secure services using OAuth2
 * How to configure gateway